 - A dust pan and brush - to sweep out your tent before you pack down.

 - A washing up bowl, washing up liquid, cloth & sponge, and a tea towel to dry.

-- A chopping board and a knife (one with a blade cover is ideal)
+- A chopping board and a knife (one with a blade cover is ideal, as mentioned above)

 - A colander to drain pasta/rice etc

 - A coffee maker of some description (if you're a coffee drinker!).
 We take our Aeropress.

 - A long bit of string to make a washing line/or take a collapsible washing dryer, for wet towels etc.